-Another potential outreach program is related to homeless populations in the County.
-Reducing homelessness helps to reduce human bacteria in runoff from homeless encampments.
-Based on a 2012 assessment of the County's homeless population, it was determined that 1,300 homeless individuals utilized existing emergency shelters, transitional housing, and permanent supportive housing during the 2012 Federal Fiscal Year (Anne Arundel County, 2012d).
-The MDE states that addressing homeless populations can take the form of surveys of other units of local government including social services, police, schools, the health department, and nongovernmental organizations, which also serve the purpose of educational outreach on the health concerns of bacteria (MDE, 2014b).
+The County is considering an outreach program for homeless populations.
+Reducing homelessness would reduce human bacteria in runoff from homeless encampments.
+Based on a 2012 assessment of the County's homeless population, it was determined that 1,300 homeless individuals used emergency shelters, transitional housing, and permanent supportive housing during the 2012 Federal Fiscal Year (Anne Arundel County, 2012d).
+The MDE states that reaching homeless populations can take the form of surveying units of local government that serve the homeless, including social services, police, schools, the health department, and nongovernmental organizations, and also educate the public on the health concerns of bacteria (MDE, 2014b).

 In other jurisdictions with similar bacteria TMDLs, homeless encampments are addressed by frequent river and green area clean-ups, enforcement by police and park rangers, and annual funding of social service programs that directly serve the local homeless population (CA Central Coast Regional Board, 2011).
-One local organization involved in ensuring the needs of persons who are homeless is the "Anne Arundel and Annapolis Coalition to End Homelessness," a community based planning and advocacy organization.
+One local organization involved in meeting the needs of persons who are homeless is the Anne Arundel and Annapolis Coalition to End Homelessness, a community-based planning and advocacy organization.